 An early dental visit can allow the dentist to make sure that your child’s teeth are coming in properly.
 Preventative care is the best way to maintain good oral health – the earlier you bring them in, the better.
 It creates healthy habits that will last a lifetime.
 If you have questions about how to take better care of your child’s teeth, a dentist can answer them.
 Tiny teeth in tiny mouths can be challenging to clean!
 A dentist will demonstrate the easiest way to reach every tooth, and recommend products that can help keep them strong.
 If your child has teeth growing in and is struggling with the pain, a dentist can offer ways to alleviate the difficulties of teething.

 Do you need a dentist for kids in Winnipeg?
 WestSide Dental Group assists your child in feeling comfortable during their visit.
 By making our dentist office an approachable place, we help reduce any anxiety that can come with check-ups.
-Our clinic also has kid-friendly television shows, so your child can look forward to watching TV while they have their teeth examined.
+Our clinic at Winnipeg also has kid-friendly television shows, so your child can look forward to watching TV while they have their teeth examined.
 We offer dental check-ups for all kids under the age of three at no charge.
 Call us today to book a free dental check-up with your child!